Evenflo Symphony 65 e3 Review: Impressive!

 Again, installation with SureLATCH was quick and easy in the several vehicles I tried.
 However, as I mentioned above, I know using the SureLATCH connectors isn’t always a cake walk.
 If you’re having issues, try the tip from the manual posted above.
 If that doesn’t work – switch to seatbelt.
 Pictured below is installation with seatbelt and top tether.
 The seat is in the fully upright (#3) position.
 The SureLATCH connectors are stored by clamping them onto the D-ring that is sewn onto the cover.

-Lower anchor LATCH limits: If the child weighs more than 48 lbs, use seatbelt instead of lower LATCH anchors to install the Symphony 65.
-Some vehicle manufacturers have lower max weight ratings for their LATCH anchors so consult your vehicle owners manual or call the vehicle manufacturer to confirm the limits on your vehicle’s LATCH anchors.
+Lower anchor LATCH limits: If the child weighs more than 40 lbs, use seatbelt plus tether to install the seat instead of using the lower LATCH anchors in your vehicle.
 Evenflo recommends using the top tether for all forward-facing installations regardless of the child’s weight or the installation method.
 The wording in the manual isn’t as clear as it could be.
 They use the term “LATCH” when they are referring to just the lower anchors and lower anchor connectors.
 Technically LATCH is an acronym which includes both the lower anchors and tether anchor but that’s not how they use the term in the manual.
 I think this wording may be more confusing to CPS Technicians and advocates than to consumers.
 I think most average consumers hear “LATCH” and automatically think “lower anchors”.

 Switching the lower LATCH Connectors: The Symphony 65 e3 model has a clear, unique method of switching the lower LATCH strap from the rear-facing beltpath to the forward-facing beltpath and vice versa.
 You need to unhook the bottom of the cover to see what you’re doing (otherwise you’re going to tangle the straps) but it’s a great feature.
 The DLX model does not utilize the same setup.